Daddicus Finch: Plot

+Production

+The episode features live-action footage from the film To Kill a Mockingbird.
+The producers received permission from Mary Badham, who played Scout, and the estate of Gregory Peck, who played Atticus Finch, to show scenes of them from the film in the episode.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B− ranking, stating "It’s a fine way to understand how The Simpsons can continue to have its main characters run through the same conflicts over and over again, even after 600-plus episodes—knowing the reasons for things doesn’t make human behavior and pain any easier to navigate.
 That’s why 'Daddicus Finch'’s rushed and clumsy execution is so disappointing.
 Marge’s manipulations are all over the place, pushing Homer and Lisa together, then apart, all for tenuously sketched reasons that have more to do with wrapping up an ambitious story in time than in providing a satisfying conclusion."

 Tony Sokol of Den of Geek gave the episode a 4.5 out of 5 points ranking, stating "'Daddicus Finch' is a very strong episode for The Simpsons.
 It finds a different angle for something the series always keeps sharp in its arsenal, the book or movie satire.
 But the episode works because it moves so fast.
 The asides, recurring gags and taboo-baiting are perfectly offset by the sweet character development in the creamy middle.
 Getting the footage from the original 1962 film is also a big plus and a marked departure from the all-animated series."

 "Daddicus Finch" scored 1.6 rating with 6 share and watched by 4.33 million people, making The Simpsons Fox's highest rated show of the night.